Debt Ratios for Home Financing

-The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can be applied to housing (including loan principal and interest, PMI, hazard insurance, property tax, and HOA dues).
+The first number in a qualifying ratio is the maximum percentage of gross monthly income that can be spent on housing (this includes principal and interest, private mortgage insurance, homeowner's insurance, property taxes, and HOA dues).

-The second number is what percent of your gross income every month that should be spent on housing costs and recurring debt.
-Recurring debt includes auto/boat loans, child support and credit card payments.
+The second number in the ratio is what percent of your gross income every month that should be spent on housing expenses and recurring debt.
+For purposes of this ratio, debt includes credit card payments, vehicle payments, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-If you want to calculate pre-qualification numbers with your own financial data, please use this Loan Qualification Calculator.
+If you'd like to calculate pre-qualification numbers with your own financial data, we offer a Loan Pre-Qualifying Calculator.

-Don't forget these are only guidelines.
-We'd be happy to help you pre-qualify to help you figure out how large a mortgage you can afford.
+Remember these ratios are only guidelines.
+We'd be thrilled to pre-qualify you to help you determine how large a mortgage you can afford.

 The Mortgage Exchange Service LLC can answer questions about these ratios and many others.
-Give us a call: 703.255-5810.
+Give us a call at 7032555810.